Late last month, the local unemployment figures for October were released and there was both good news and more challenging news. Read more

 On Wednesday, Nov.
 24, troopers working from the Indiana State Police (ISP) Peru Post conducted a saturation patrol targeting aggressive and impaired drivers in Miami, Wabash, Cass, Fulton, Grant and Howard counties, according to ISP Peru Post public information officer Sgt.
 Tony Slocum.
 Read more

-The virtual meeting of the Alpha Zeta Chapter of Delta Kappa Gamma Society International (DKG), a women’s educators’ society, was opened by President Sue Corbin on at 9 a.m.
-Saturday, March 13, according to Nancy Kolb.
+The Alpha Zeta Chapter of Delta Kappa Gamma (DKG) Society International met Saturday, Nov.
+6 at Grace Lutheran Church in Columbia City, according to Nancy Kolb.
 Read more

 Wabash Marketplace will bring people to downtown Wabash for the final First Friday of 2021 from 5 to 8 p.m.
 Friday, Dec.
 3, according to public relations and marketing manager Morgan Ellis.
 Read more

 Southwood’s varsity boys basketball team traveled to Lewis Cass for their first road contest of the season in a game that ended in the Knights on the receiving end of a 70-29 blowout at the hands of the Kings.
 Read more

 A big fourth quarter by Manchester University helped propel the Spartans past the Beloit College Buccaneers 75-69 on Saturday afternoon.
 Read more

 The Manchester University men’s basketball team suffered a 95-59 setback in non-conference play against the Capital University Comets on Sunday, Nov.
 28. Read more

 The Manchester University women’s hoops squad won for the second consecutive outing after blowing past visiting Adrian College 72-53 on Saturday, Nov.
 20. Read more